UGC NET Computer Science & Applications Syllabus 2020 – Topics & Chapter Details

 Components of an expert system, Knowledge representation, and Acquisition techniques, Building expert system and Shell.

 RTNs, ATNs, Parsing of Ambiguous CFGs.
 Tree Adjoining Grammars ( TAGs ).

-Systems approach to planning, Designing, Development, Implementation and Evaluation of MIS.
+Systems approach planning, Designing, Development, Implementation, and Evaluation of MIS.

 Decision-making processes, evaluation of DSS, Group decision support system and case studies, Adaptive design approach to DSS development, Cognitive style in DSS, Integrating expert and Decision support systems